Signs at a trade union rally over low pay and the cost of living. Image: Eliza Pitkin / The Big Issue

 Share

-Google search data analysis, conducted by recruitment experts Workello, found that searches for “join union” have tripled since the strikes began, showing an unprecedented increase in people looking to find and sign up for a trade union.
+Google search data analysis, conducted by recruitment experts Workello, found that searches for “join union” had tripled since the strikes began last year, showing an unprecedented rise in people looking to find and join a trade union.

-Thinking of joining a union?
-Here’s what you need to know.
+And so, if you’re thinking of joining a union, here’s what you need to know.

 Advertisement